intel-analytics/ipex-llm/docs/docs/Orca/orca-tf-estimator.md

         hard_code_batch_size=False
         ):
 ```
 * `data`: data to be predicted.
 It can be XShards, Spark DataFrame, or tf.data.Dataset.

-        If data is XShard, each element needs to be {'x': a feature numpy array
+    If `data` is XShard, each element needs to be {'x': a feature numpy array
          or a tuple of feature numpy arrays}.

-        If data is tf.data.Dataset, each element is feature tensor tuple
+    If `data` is tf.data.Dataset, each element is feature tensor tuple.

 * `batch_size`: batch size per thread
 * `feature_cols`: list of feature column names if input data is Spark DataFrame.
 * `hard_code_batch_size`: if require hard code batch size for prediction.
 The default value is False.

 This method returns a predicted result.

-If input data is XShards or tf.data.Dataset, the predict result is also a XShards, and the schema for each result is: {'prediction': predicted numpy array or list of predicted numpy arrays}.

-If input data is Spark DataFrame, the predict result is a DataFrame which includes original columns plus 'prediction' column.
-The 'prediction' column can be FloatType, VectorUDT or Array of VectorUDT depending on model outputs shape.

 1. Predict data is tf.data.DataSet.
 The prediction result should be an XShards and each element is {'prediction': predicted numpy array or list of predicted numpy arrays}.
 ```
 dataset = tf.data.Dataset.from_tensor_slices((np.random.randint(0, 200, size=(100, 1)),